Job debug tracing

 Job debug tracing is available for certain users.
 Reach out to your Customer Success Manager to learn more.

-# Enabling and disabling job debug tracing
+# Enable and disable job debug tracing

-To enable job debug tracing, go to Account Settings
+To enable or disable job debug tracing:

-Enable job debug tracing
+Enable or disable job debug tracing

 # Debug tracing privilege

-By default, the debug tracing privilege is available to users with Admin
+By default, the debug tracing privilege is available to users with Admin role or users who are owner of the Workato account.

-privilege by creating a custom role.
-Once custom role is created, you can assign the custom role to any developer or analyst in the team.
-Make sure to Save
+You may also assign the Debug Trace privilege by creating a custom role.
+After you have created the custom role, you can assign it to any developer or analyst in the team.
+Make sure to Save the assignment of the privilege to the custom role.

 Assign network trace privilege

-Assigning custom role to a user
+Assign the custom role to a user

 # Sensitive data